Bosilovo Municipality 🇲🇰

 Monkeypox Outbreak: State Details

-Monkeypox virus disease outbreak in Bosilovo Municipality, Macedonia: case counts, deaths, and statistics
+Monkeypox virus disease outbreak in Bosilovo Municipality, North Macedonia: case counts, deaths, and statistics

 Monkeypox is a rare disease caused by infection with the monkeypox virus.
 Monkeypox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
 Monkeypox symptoms are similar to smallpox symptoms, but milder, and monkeypox is rarely fatal.